Grover Cleveland: Marriage and children

 Cleveland was 47 years old when he entered the White House as a bachelor.
-His sister Rose Cleveland joined him, acting as hostess for the first two years of his administration.
+His sister Rose Cleveland joined him, acting as hostess for the first 15 months of his administration.
 Unlike the previous bachelor president James Buchanan, Cleveland did not remain a bachelor for long.
-In 1885 the daughter of Cleveland's friend Oscar Folsom visited him in Washington.
+In 1885, the daughter of Cleveland's friend Oscar Folsom visited him in Washington.
 Frances Folsom was a student at Wells College.
 When she returned to school, President Cleveland received her mother's permission to correspond with her, and they were soon engaged to be married.
 The wedding occurred on June 2, 1886, in the Blue Room at the White House.
 Cleveland was 49 years old at the time; Frances was 21.
-She remains the youngest wife of a sitting president.
 He was the second president to wed while in office and remains the only president to marry in the White House.
 This marriage was unusual because Cleveland was the executor of Oscar Folsom's estate and had supervised Frances's upbringing after her father's death; nevertheless, the public took no exception to the match.
-At 21 years, Frances Folsom Cleveland was the youngest First Lady in history, and soon became popular for her warm personality.
+At 21 years, Frances Folsom Cleveland was and remains the youngest First Lady in history, and soon became popular for her warm personality.

 The Clevelands had five children: Ruth (1891–1904), Esther (1893–1980), Marion (1895–1977), Richard (1897–1974), and Francis (1903–1995).
 British philosopher Philippa Foot (1920–2010) was their granddaughter.
-Esther was born in the White House on September 9, 1893.
-She is the only child of a President to have been born there.

-Cleveland also claimed paternity of an additional child named Oscar Folsom Cleveland with Maria Crofts Halpin.
+Ruth contracted diphtheria on January 2, 1904, and died five days after her diagnosis.
+The Curtiss Candy Company would later assert that the "Baby Ruth" candy bar was named after her.
+Cleveland also claimed paternity of a child with Maria Crofts Halpin, Oscar Folsom Cleveland, who was born in 1874.

 Administration and Cabinet

 Judicial appointments

 During his first term, Cleveland successfully nominated two justices to the Supreme Court of the United States.
 The first, Lucius Q. C. Lamar, was a former Mississippi senator who served in Cleveland's Cabinet as Interior Secretary.
 When William Burnham Woods died, Cleveland nominated Lamar to his seat in late 1887.
-While Lamar had been well-liked as a senator, his service under the Confederacy two decades earlier caused many Republicans to vote against him.
 Lamar's nomination was confirmed by the narrow margin of 32 to 28.

 Chief Justice Morrison Waite died a few months later, and Cleveland nominated Melville Fuller to fill his seat on April 30, 1888.
 Fuller accepted.
-He had previously declined Cleveland's nomination to the Civil Service Commission, preferring his Chicago law practice.
 The Senate Judiciary Committee spent several months examining the little-known nominee, before the Senate confirmed the nomination 41 to 20.
+Cleveland was the second Democratic president to appoint a Chief Justice, after Andrew Jackson.